akhanyile273-bit/APP-DEVELOPMENT-2/README.md

 but the demo page was giving an error 404 until i had to make changes to file names.

 ## 4. Overall Project Satisfaction
 Overall, the website clearly demonstrates the idea of Safe lens.
+Although it is only a concept at the moment we are looking into making it an actual functional feature.